medispring/icure-form/README.md

 - labels: Labels - Optional labels for the field.
 - value: string - Optional value of the field.
 - unit: string - Optional unit of the field.
-- computedProperties: Record<string, string> - Optional computed properties for the field.
+- computedProperties: Record<string, string> - Optional computed properties for the field, any property of the field can be computed.
+A computed property will replace the value provided independently.
 - validators: Validator[] - Optional validators for the field.
 - translate: boolean - Optional property indicating if the field supports translation.
 - width: number - Optional width of the field.